howard-taylor1/RescueDog-Project/README.md

 ## RESCUEDog Project

 The RESCUEDog Project unites an existing database of rescued animals with a company that looks for and trains rescue dogs.
-Grazioso Salvare, an innovative international rescue animal training company, has teamed up with Global Rain to find rescue dogs in the Austin, Texas area.
+Grazioso Salvare, an international rescue animal training company, has teamed up with Global Rain to find rescue dogs in the Austin, Texas area.

 </header>